Electric Deregulation Has Become a Big Success in Texas

-After a decade of weathering the storm of residential electric deregulation in Texas, consumers in the states competitive markets are finally seeing the promise of deregulation a lot of power, a lot of choice and cheap electricity rates.
+After a decade of weathering the storm of residential electric deregulation in Texas, consumers in the state’s competitive markets are finally seeing the promise of deregulation ‘ a lot of power, a lot of choice and reasonable electricity rates.

-Although deregulation in Texas has been a roller coaster at times, retail electric providers are able to offer cheap electricity in Houston and other competitive markets in the state for less than the national average due to private investment in natural gas plants, diversified electric generation and an independent electric grid.
+Although deregulation in Texas has been a roller coaster at times, retail electric providers are able to offer reasonable electricity in Houston and other competitive markets in the state for less than the national average due to private investment in natural gas plants, diversified electric generation, and an independent electric grid.

 The Roller Coaster of Deregulation and Natural Gas Prices

-After the states monopolistic utilities were deregulated and broken up in 2002, private investors, not consumers, put up tens of billions of dollars for new electricity generation, mostly for natural gas plants.
-The new plants were cheaper to build and didnt come with the opposition of coal or nuclear plants, operated about a third more efficiently than existing plants and burned clean.
+After the state’s monopolistic utilities were deregulated and broken up in 2002, private investors, not consumers, put up tens of billions of dollars for new electricity generation, mostly for natural gas plants.
+The new plants were reasonable to build and didn’t come with the opposition of coal or nuclear plants, operated about a third more efficient than existing plants, and burned clean.

 Deregulation Encouraged Development of Wind Power

 Texas has a more expensive mix of fuels for electricity generation than other states, primarily because it relies heavily on natural gas over coal and nuclear ‘ coal and nuclear provided almost 65 percent of electricity nationally, but just 53 percent for the Electric Reliability Council of Texas (ERCOT), which is responsible for operating the state’s electric grid and managing its deregulated market.

 However, wind power ” another benefit of deregulation ” is playing a more important role in generating electricity for Texas consumers, a move that ironically is helping lower electric rates by replacing natural gas.
 As a result of deregulation, Texas, which would come in as number six on the list of highest energy-producing countries if it were an independent nation, now gets 8 percent of its energy from wind and is a global leader in wind power development.